CubePilot/cubepilot-docs/herelink/one-time-setup.md

 ![](../.gitbook/assets/Sbus_cal1.jpg)

+* Once complete click ‘SAVE” to store settings.

 ## **Selecting FCC/CE settings**

-* Select the region you are residing in or matches closest to your locations policy from Country Under Herelink Settings
+* Select the region you are residing in or matches closest to your locations policy from Country Under Herelink Settings main screen.

 ![](../.gitbook/assets/fccsettings.png)